Aarenpls/telegramWeatherMan/README.md

 <p><b>Server hosted on <a href="https://www.pythonanywhere.com">pythonanywhere</a></b></p>

 ## What it does
-Gives the current weather update (current temperature, UV index, PSI, and area forecast) at 16 specific locations as specified in data.gov.sg to everyone in a group, or directly via private messaging.
+<p>Gives the current weather update (current temperature, UV index, PSI, and area forecast) at 16 specific locations as specified in data.gov.sg to everyone in a group, or directly via private messaging.</p>

 <p>These 4 indicators are especially important for social sports group (e.g. water sports, tennis, soccer), even so when there is an increasing trend of social networking platforms centered around sports.
 However, these 4 arguably most important indicators are located on different pages on NEA's app and website, making it user-unfriendly and annoying.</p>

 ## How we built it